-If this full moon occurs on Sunday, then it will be celebrated the next Sunday.
-Thus, the Christian Easter would never coincide with the Jewish Passover.
+If this full moon occurs on Sunday, then it will be celebrated on the folllowing Sunday.
+Thus, Easter would never coincide with Jewish Passover.

-In order to calculate the date of Easter, the date of the first full moon and then the first Sunday after the full moon had to be found.
+In order to calculate the date of Easter, the date of the first full moon and then the first Sunday after the full moon had to be determined.

-The latter, based on the calculations of Hipparchus (who a century prior had estimated with impressive accuracy that the solar year had a duration of 365.242 days), established a calendar with 365 days, and in every fourth year (the “leap year”) one more day was added.
+The latter, based on calculations of Hipparchus (who a century prior had estimated with impressive accuracy that the solar year had a duration of 365.242 days), established a calendar with 365 days, and every fourth year (the “leap year”), another day was added.

-However, the Julian Calendar had a small error, because the duration of the solar year is in fact 365.242199 days.
+However, the Julian calendar contained a minor error because the duration of the solar year is in fact 365.242199 days.
 Every four years, this small error reaches 45 minutes, and every 129 years the minutes add up to a day.
-As a result, the Spring Equinox is coming earlier and earlier.
+As a result, the spring equinox has been arriving earlier and earlier.

-Thus, while the Spring Equinox at the time of Christ occurred on March 23, by the year 1582 AD it occurred on March 11.
+Thus, while the spring equinox at the time of Christ occurred on March 23rd, by the year 1582 AD it occurred on March 11th.

-At the time, Pope Gregory II instructed astronomers Christoforos Klavios and Luigi Lilios to make a reform of the calendar.
+At the time, Pope Gregory II instructed astronomers Christoforos Klavios and Luigi Lilios to reform the calendar.

-Oct.
-5, 1582 was recalculated as Oct.
-15 to correct the error that had accumulated over the past 11 centuries and the Spring Equinox returned to March 21, as it had been during the First Ecumenical Synod.
+October 5, 1582 was recalculated as October 15, 1582 to correct the error that had accumulated over the past 11 centuries, and the spring equinox returned to March 21st, as it had been during the First Ecumenical Synod.

 Due to an even stronger reaction by the Orthodox Church to the Gregorian Calendar, the Julian Calendar remained in force in all Orthodox States until the 20th century.